 The services of a bilingual guide throughout your trip,

-Round-trip first-class travel on the Chihuahua al Pacifico Railroad, considered one of the most scenic rail journeys in the world,
+Round-trip first-class travel on the regional Chihuahua al Pacifico Railroad, considered one of the most scenic rail journeys in the world,

 Most meals, as noted,

 All excursions and hiking (including the full-day hike and the Three Canyons cultural and canyon rim tour at Areponápuchi, the full-day cultural and canyon rim tour of Cerocahui, Cerro Gallegos and Urique, and hiking around both the Sierra Lodge and the Hotel San Isidrio Lodge).

 All airport/train station/hotel transfers upon your arrival in Los Mochis, and A detailed trip information package with maps and supporting documentation.